dataluscorp/browser/browser/installer/windows/docs/Helper.rst

 * Any registry entries the installer would have created are removed, even ones only used by very old installer versions.
 * All the files that the uninstaller knows were created by the installer or are owned by the application are deleted, or flagged for deletion on reboot if any are in use.
 There are a few hard-coded directories that are known to be safe to delete (for example, the distribution directory, and any temporary directories created by the updater).
 For a list of application files that are safe to uninstall, we read a file from the application directory called ``precomplete``.
 This file is mainly used to tell the updater what it should do to clean out the directory when applying a complete update (one that replaces all application files), but that means it contains a handy auto-generated list of all application files, so it can be reused for uninstallation.
 * If the application directory is empty after that, then it is removed, but it's left alone if any files are still present.
-* If the copy of Firefox that was just uninstalled is the only one that was using the maintenance service, the maintenance service uninstaller is also run.
+* If the copy of Datalus that was just uninstalled is the only one that was using the maintenance service, the maintenance service uninstaller is also run.
-* Any BITS jobs from this installation of Firefox are cancelled.
+* Any BITS jobs from this installation of Datalus are cancelled.
 * The first :ref:`"uninstall" ping` found is uploaded, and all uninstall pings are deleted (for this installation).

 Note that profiles and any other user-generated files (e.g., crash reports) are specifically not uninstalled.